-The resource-allocation paradigm outlined in the previous paragraphs for flexibly automated production and MHSs, mobile agents, and even the public transportation domain extends to other service sectors through the notion of an automated workflow management system (WMS) [30], [54].
-WMSs have been promoted as a structured solution to the automation of routine yet complex operations that take place in business sectors, such as insurance claiming, banking, and the backend operations of modern logistics systems.
-According to the WMS paradigm, the aforementioned operations are abstracted into a set of process types that execute in a staged manner and utilize critical resources such as data files, various sorts of processors and communicating devices, and even the company personnel in various supporting roles.
-The enactment of these process types is facilitated by a workflow management engine that monitors the progress of the different running processes and coordinates their overall flow and the allocation of the resources requested by them in an expedient and orderly manner.
+The resource allocation paradigm that was outlined in the previous paragraphs for flexibly automated production and material handling systems, mobile agents, and even the public transportation domain, extends to other service sectors through the notion of "automated workflow management system (WMS)" [30], [54].
+WMS have been promoted as a structured solution to the automation of routine, yet complex operations that take place in business sectors like insurance claiming, banking and the backend operations of modern logistics systems.
+According to the WMS paradigm, the aforementioned operations are abstracted into a set of process types that execute in a staged manner and utilize critical resources like data files, various sorts of processors and communicating devices, and even the company personnel in various supporting roles.
+The enactment of these process types is facilitated by a "workflow management engine" that monitors the progress of the different running processes, and coordinates their overall flow and the allocation of the resources requested by them in an expedient and orderly manner.

-In fact, it can be safely argued that some of the very first fully automated WMSs developed by our modern technological civilization were the operating systems of all of the past computational platforms that have supported multithreaded software.
-All of these operating systems coordinate the allocation of various system resources, such as memory registers, (access to) data files, and input/output (I/O) devices, to the concurrently running threads through the representation of these limited resources by some sort of tokens, typically known as locks or semaphores, that are carefully granted to the contesting processes [10].
-Currently, the interest of the computing world in this resource-allocation function has been revitalized thanks to the advent of multicore computer architectures that have turned parallel programming into a commodity [57].
+In fact, it can be safely argued that some of the very first fully automated WMS developed by our modern technological civilization, were the operating systems of all the past computational platforms that have supported multi-threaded software.
+All these operating systems coordinate the allocation of various system resources like memory registers, (access to) data files, I/O devices, etc., to the concurrently running "threads" through the representation of these limited resources by some sort of "tokens", typically known as "locks" or "semaphores", that are carefully granted to the contesting processes [10].
+Presently, the interest of the computing world in this resource allocation function has been revitalized thanks to the advent of "multicore" computer architectures, that have turned parallel programming into a commodity [57].

-Finally, a further application of the considered resourceallocation paradigm in the world of modern computing comes from the area of quantum computing [38].
-In this domain, the primitive elements of information, known as quantum bits (qubits), are stored in the form of ionized atoms, and various elementary operations are performed on these qubits through their physical transport to certain locations, called ion traps, where they interact in a controlled manner.
-The physical transport of qubits from their initial storage locations to ion traps takes place through a network of tunnels that must be exclusively allocated to each traveling qubit to avoid collisions that would destroy their information content.
-Hence, the physical realization of an algorithmic logic unit (ALU) for a quantum computer bears very strong similarities with the operation of the guide path-based transport systems discussed in the previous paragraphs, and it must address a similar set of resource-allocation problems.
+Finally, a further application of the considered resource allocation paradigm in the world of modern computing comes from the area of quantum computing [38].
+In this domain, the primitive elements of information, known as "qubits", are stored in the form of ionized atoms, and various elementary operations on these qubits are performed through their physical transport to certain locations, called "ion traps", where they interact in a controlled manner.
+The physical transport of qubits from their initial storage locations to ion traps takes place through a network of "tunnels" that must be exclusively allocated to each traveling qubit in order to avoid "collisions" that would destroy their information content.
+Hence, the physical realization of an algorithmic logic unit (ALU) for a quantum computer bears very strong similarities to the operation of the guidepath-based transport systems that were discussed in the previous paragraphs, and it must address a similar set of resource allocation problems.